racuna1/intlist/README.md

 # Background
-This repo is forked from UCSB, who updated the original Gradescope to use Maven and a JAR for jh61b.
+This repo is forked from UCSB, who updated the original Gradescope demo to use Maven and a JAR for jh61b.
 Changes are:

 * Changed from Maven 3.6.0 to 3.8.1.
 * Changed from JUnit 4.12 to 5.7.2.